 If you are hit by a car and still conscious then here are the steps you need to take:

-At any point, after you have established that you are okay and are stable, call our attorneys at SM&A Law Group.
+At any point, after you have established that you are okay and are stable, call our attorneys at SMT Legal.
 We offer free consultations to discuss your situation because we care about your story and your situation.
 We believe that each of our clients deserves aggressive representation with an empathetic ear.
 If you or a loved one has been injured in a pedestrian accident then call 412-765-3345 or click here.
 We want to support you and ensure that you get the compensation needed for your injuries.

-Every year, nearly 6,000 American pedestrians are killed by passenger cars, trucks, and other motor vehicles across the United States, while nearly 130,000 others are hospitalized with non-fatal injuries, according to the Center of Disease Control and Prevention.
+Every year, nearly 6,000 American pedestrians are killed by passenger cars, trucks, and other motor vehicles across the United States, while nearly 130,000 others are hospitalized with non-fatal injuries, according to the Center for Disease Control and Prevention.

 Fact: the CDC estimates that a pedestrian in the U.S. is 1.5 times more likely than occupants of passenger vehicles to get into a fatal car accident.